 High-tops with suits

-Canvas high-tops with a suit is definitely not on, but you can totally get away with full leather or suede high-tops, like the VADER.
+Canvas high-tops with a suit is definitely not on, but you can totally get away with a sleek full leather high-top, like the DECO.
 Still, this is a delicate balancing act.
 It requires an easygoing boss (and a good tailor).
 For starters, your high-tops can’t be more than two colours: one for the upper, and preferably white on the sole.
 Make sure to lace your shoes up all the way.
 You don’t want your suit pants catching on the tongue.
 Lastly, the pants need to be slim, tailored and perfectly hemmed, with a slightly higher cuff than usual.
 But don’t go too high: if you can see your pink business socks, you’re doing it wrong.
 Also, you want zero break here: these aren’t your dad’s brogues.